-- (II) The Company has registered bills of sale over real estate and motor vehicles amounting to \$53 Million.
-The Company has a first legal mortgage amounting to \$50Million over the Company's commercial property and debentures totaling \$975 Million over all the assets of DTCL. - (III) The Group has no capital commitments that have been authorized at 31 December 2018 - (IV) The Group has long term obligations under long term operating leases for premises.
-Future minimum lease payments under such commitments are as follows:
+(II) The Company has registered bills of sale over real estate and motor vehicles amounting to \$53 Million.
+The Company has a first legal mortgage amounting to \$50Million over the Company's commercial property and debentures totaling \$975 Million over all the assets of

+(III) The Group has no capital commitments that have been authorized at 31 December 2018 (IV) The Group has long term obligations under long term operating leases for premises.
+Future to income tax remissions.
+Should the companies default on any of the Junior Market requirements of listing, the total income tax waived will crystallize and be immediately payable d) Reputational Risk